luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 foster details?? do we want that I can't remeber we need delete foster option. should unassign animals and groups from them on deletion

+finalizing the schema (removing unused fields)

+The photos load in strange on animals pages.
+Maybe lowering resilution would help?
+1. takes a awhile to load pics (paint them in the browser maybe??) longer on first load (faster when cached)
+2. scrolling the page also is weird and photos take a second to load. (paint issue too?)